How to Choose a Good Steak

 • New York Strip Steak: This cut is from the shorter side of the beef loin, also known as the short loin.
 It’s tender and typically has medium marbling.
 It has less marbling than a tenderloin or ribeye steak.
 This is a full bodied steak with a rich beefy flavor.
 You should choose this steak if you frequently cook steak and you want a cost-effective cut to use on a regular basis.

 • Rib eye steak: Ribeye is cut from the beef rib primal cut.
 Ribeyes can be bought with the bone-in or as boneless cuts.
 Bone-in cuts are more expensive than the less expensive boneless cut.
-These are tender, juicy, and flavorful steaks and typically have a lot of marbling.
+These are tender, juicy, and flavorful steaks and typically have a lot of marbling, typical of steakhouse-style steak.
 The marbling contributes to their tenderness and flavor and as it melts it keeps the steaks juicy on the grill.
 Large amounts of fat cause your steak to drip as it cooks, so watch out for high flames on the grill.

 • Top Sirloin: Sirloin is juicier and more tender than cheaper cuts but still more affordable than premium steaks.
 It’s a naturally lean, thick cut of steak that has a bold, beefy flavor.
 It may be a little less tender than more expensive cuts, but it makes up for it with an amazing flavor that works well even with light seasoning.
-This is one of the most popular grilling steak cuts and is great plain or with heavy seasoning or marinade.
+This is one of the most popular grilling steak cuts and is great plain or with heavy seasoning or marinade or topped with a steak sauce like chimichurri sauce or peppercorn sauce.

 • Prime Rib: Prime rib takes the prize for the most tender and juicy flavor of all the cuts.
 Prime rib steaks are expensive, so they are usually saved for special occasions or holidays.
 Bone-in prime rib is juicer than boneless, but both have a lot of marbling.
 Prime rib has a large “eye” of meat in the center which is marbled with fat and makes the cut very juicy and flavorful.